anam-org/anam-examples/teaching-assistant/README.md

-# Anam AI Sales Coach Example
+# Anam AI Teaching Assistant Example

 This application demonstrates how to integrate and utilize the Anam AI Avatar SDK to create an interactive language teaching experience.
 The avatar can teach multiple languages and serves as a reference for engineers exploring the SDK's capabilities.
 For more in-depth information on the Anam client's capabilities, you can find its documentation [here](https://www.npmjs.com/package/@anam-ai/js-sdk).